AnyChart/docs.anychart.com/Basic_Charts/Waterfall_Chart.md

 The `value` field can be interpreted in different ways, depending on the data mode, which is set by using the {api:anychart.charts.Waterfall#dataMode}dataMode(){api} method with either `"diff"` or `"absolute"` as a parameter.

 The default data mode is **difference**.
-It means that the "value" data field is interpreted as the difference between the current point and the previous one, the absolute value being calculated automatically.
+It means that the `value` data field is interpreted as the difference between the current point and the previous one, the absolute value being calculated automatically.

-In the **absolute** data mode, the "value" field is interpreted as the absolute value of a point, and the difference is calculated automatically.
+In the **absolute** data mode, the `value` field is interpreted as the absolute value of a point, and the difference is calculated automatically.

 The sample below shows how to set the data mode: